Wenlin-AI/jama-openapi-tool/README.md

 # jama-openapi-tool

 **Minimal FastAPI proxy for Jama Connect**
-Expose a `/users/current` endpoint (aliased at `/me`) to fetch the current user’s info via OAuth2 Client Credentials.
+Expose a `/me` endpoint to fetch the current user’s info via OAuth2 Client Credentials.
+The legacy `/users/current` route still works but is hidden from the public docs.
 Designed for incremental expansion—add more Jama routes as you go.

 ---